avand/avand.github.com/_posts/2010-02-17-schools-out-forever.markdown

 When I started working, the paradigm completely changed.
 Now, I was motivated by a paycheck, a career, and my peers.
 I enjoyed what I was doing and was solving real world problems.
 Everything I did became practical (although often equally pointless).

 It made sense to start taking classes again with this new found motivation and focus.
 I would spend two nights a week at DePaul, hacking away at a Computer Science degree.
-I learned a lot, but at a price: $1,688.00 per class.
-Each class was running me about $150.00 bucks.
+I was learning a lot but at a price.

 In the age of information, where a good (free) search can yield more about a topic than you can learn in an entire academic career, that becomes a steep sacrifice.
 Then there's opportunity cost.
 My classes ate into precious time I would otherwise spend learning on my own projects.
 With no other obligations and boundless energy, these years are quite arguably the most valuable of my life.

 By the time my peers graduated, I had 4 years of work experience and was cashing in on it.
-I had quite literally come out ahead.
-No opportunity had been jeopardized by an incomplete degree and I'm humbly optimistic that it never will.
+I had come out ahead.
+I've never had a career opportunity jeopardized by an incomplete degree and I'm humbly optimistic that it never will.

 ## Get Real